Md Nafis Ul Alam (he/him)

 Viviana Freire Zapata (she/her)

-I am a Doctoral student at the Department of Environmental Sciences at U of A working with Malak Tfaily, PhD.
+I am a Doctoral student at the Department of Environmental Sciences at University of Arizona working with Malak Tfaily, PhD.
 My research interest focuses on understanding the role of biotic and abiotic interactions on ecosystems as a response to disturbance and/or stress.
 I am interested on the integration of multi-omics data to analyze the underlying processes on ecosystems such as arid soils, thawing permafrost peatlands and agricultural systems.

 Savannah Fuqua (she/her)